 What They Care About

+Most business see their ROI soar when they switch to inbound marketing.
 Spending less money to get more customers means more money for your CEO, more money for the company, and ultimately (hopefully) more money for you.

 Some of the big KPIs include cost per lead, organic search traffic, and customer acquisition cost.

 One of the major reasons inbound marketing exists is to drive more organic search traffic to websites.
-All inbound marketing components (SEO, PPC, blogging, content marketing, etc.) contribute to your search engine rankings.
+All inbound marketing components (SEO, PPC aka pay-per-click advertising, blogging, content marketing, etc.) contribute to your search engine rankings.

 The better your rankings, the more organic search traffic you’ll get.

-Leads and ConversionsInbound marketing produces more leads and conversions at a lower cost (remember: $20k/year on average).
+Leads and ConversionsInbound marketing produces more leads and conversions at a lower cost.
+(Remember: $20k/year on average.)

 If your website can speak to its visitors’ goals, frustrations, and motivations, that visitor is more likely to trust you and give you their contact information …And come back to you when it’s time to purchase.

 Of course, brand awareness is always a major marketing goal.
 Awareness matters a lot to your CEO, as well.
 (More exposure ultimately means more sales, after all.)

 Inbound marketing increases awareness by putting your brand where buyers are looking.
 That means a good social media presence, activity on forums and Q&A sites, and making your website a font of knowledge that spills out onto the web.

-Not only can inbound give you an exposure boost, but it can also impact your online reputation.
+Not only can inbound give you an exposure boost; it can also impact your online reputation.

-As your CEO may know, it’s incredibly easy to acquire a negative reputation.
+As your CEO may know, it’s incredibly easy to acquire a negative reputation, particularly on social media.
 An angry review and a few unresponsive minutes can completely crash and burn your brand.
 (Just ask these companies who had unforeseen crises on social media.)

 Inbound avoids the annoying interruption marketing, at the very least.
 It can’t do much about bad employees or hackers, but it can give you the experience to handle an online emergency when one pops up.

 CEOs value being able to show results to investors, their boards, and other important entities.
-The good news is: inbound marketing is chock full of measurable information.
+The good news is: Inbound marketing is chock full of measurable information.

-Business GrowthInbound marketing can help you grow your business.
+Inbound marketing can help you grow your business.

 Growing your business requires some hard work, sweat, and getting the planets to align.
 All you need is the right person to see your site at the right time.

-Impact on Bottom Line & Company GoalsPut all of these things together.
+Put all of these things together.
 What do you get?

-No matter what your CEO is trying to achieve – more sales, more donations, more sign ups, more people – inbound marketing will take you there.
+No matter what your CEO is trying to achieve -- more sales, more donations, more signups, more people – inbound marketing will take you there.

 Why You Need Inbound

 Let’s think about that last statistic for a second.
 The vast majority of Internet-savvy individuals will leave their favorite site because of intrusive advertising.

 Let’s be real: your website is probably not even close to their favorite.
 Why would they stay on your site if your marketing is intrusive or irrelevant?

 As for the other statistics, everybody is now online.
 We immediately turn to Google to research products that can fix our problems or fill a hole in our lives.
 We go through their buyer’s journey, in which we return to Google multiple times for more information.